A Short Guide to Project initiation

 Lack of clarity is a major challenge, especially in the initiation phase.
 It causes confusion among team members about the project deliverables.
 In that case, you need to clarify the requirements of the project and the client by holding meetings and engaging discipline leads.

-3. The complexity of the Project
+3. The Complexity of the Project

-Planning each phase separately and arranging mini kick-off meetings at each stage will help you to take right decisions.
+Planning each phase separately and arranging mini kick-off meetings at each stage will help you to take the right decisions.